Quentin Breese: Postwar boxing career

-The San Diego Journal article dated, February 4, 1950 said, "From that time until he retired in 1947, Breese gained a reputation as a competitor.
+On February 4, 1950, the San Diego Journal reported, "From that time until he retired in 1947, Breese gained a reputation as a competitor.
 He plied his trade in 19 different United States cities and Mexico City, swapping blows with the best in the business during 125 bouts.
 During his fistic career he compiled 91 victories, 27 defeats and seven draws.
 The Baby's right was a lethal weapon and one half of those men whom he defeated ended up getting rocked to sleep by his punching prowess.
 His record might have been more impressive had he not insisted on meeting any and all comers.
 He often went in other rings as many as four times in one month."

 Later life

-Breese's business was doing well and he decided to buy land in the University Heights area of San Diego, California and have a house built.
+Breese's business was doing well and he decided to buy land in the University Heights area of San Diego and have a house built.
 He also bought a white Thunderbird for his wife, Ila, and a beauty shop named Juniper's Beauty Shop on Juniper Avenue.
-Still considered a celebrity, Breese hosted many parties at his custom built house and attended many parties at the Mississippi Room at the Imig Manor later known as the Layfeyette Hotel where Hollywood's most glamorous stars came to dine and dance.
+Still considered a celebrity, Breese hosted many parties at his custom-built house and attended many parties at the Mississippi Room at the Imig Manor, later known as The Lafayette Hotel and Club, where Hollywood's most glamorous stars came to dine and dance.

 Breese's health became worse over the next ten years.
-Doctors speculated that his boxing had caused him permanent injuries, and during a party he was hosting at his house in August, 1962, he became ill.
-An ambulance took him to Mercy Hospital where he died ten days later.
+Doctors speculated that his boxing had caused him permanent injuries, and during a party he was hosting at his house in August 1962, he became ill.
+An ambulance took him to Mercy Hospital, where he died ten days later.

-San Diego remembered him by putting flags up and down the sidewalks of Fifth Avenue and inducting him into the San Diego Hall of Champions in Balboa Park.
+San Diego remembered Breese by putting flags up and down the sidewalks of Fifth Avenue and inducting him into the San Diego Hall of Champions in Balboa Park.

 Ila sold the paint store and went back to work at her beauty shop.
 She drove herself there every day for thirty-five years in the same white Thunderbird that Quentin had bought for her in the 1960s.
-She never remarried and she and Breese never had children.
+Ila never remarried and she and Breese never had children.
 She died in November 2001.